first84/dogefaucet/README.md

 - Process payments (using block.io)
     * maybe create seperate PaymentProcessor class, to support diffent online (or private, via RPC) wallets

+## License

+I have not yet decided on a license, IANAL, but I somehow lean towards GPL.
+No idea how this works for web applications when it comes to the term "distribution"....
+Suggestions are welcome.